k429wang/Hack-the-North-2022-Project/README.md

 # TraveLens

+Created Kai Wang, Keegan Liu, Joey Wang, and Freeman Huang, at Hack the North 2022

 ## Inspiration
 Have you ever travelled to a country with a language you can't understand?
 Are you tired of always pulling out your phone to open a translation app?
 Want a fast and convenient way of translating a foreign language in real time?
 Then **TraveLens** is the perfect solution for you!